Shopify/shopify_theme/README.md

 use `:whitelist_files:` to specify files for upload.
 The `assets/`, `config/`, `layout/`, `snippets/` and `templates/` directories are included by default.

+You can also use `:ignore_files:` to exclude files from getting uploaded, for example your `config/settings.html` or other configuration driven items

 ```yaml
 ---
 :api_key: 7a8da86d3dd730b67a357dedabaac5d6